AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 The following figure shows the steps in the authentication flow:
 ![agora chat user token workflow](https://web-cdn.agora.io/docs-files/1639043175484)

 A user token is a dynamic key generated on your app server that is valid for a maximum of 24 hours.
-When your users login to Agora Chat from your app client, Agora Platform validates the token and reads the user and project information stored in the token.
+When your users login from your app, Agora Chat reads the information stored in the token and uses it to authenticate the user.
 A user token contains the following information:

 - The App ID of your Agora project
 - The App Certificate of your Agora project
-- The [UUID](link) of the user to be authenticated
+- The [UUID](uuid) of the user to be authenticated
-- The valid duration of the token.
+- The valid duration of the token

 ## Prerequisites

 Ensure that you meet the following requirements before proceeding:

 - A valid [Agora Account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up).
 - An Agora project with the Agora Chat service enabled.
+  To enable the Agora Chat service, contact support@agora.io.
 - A valid Agora Chat app token.
 See [Generate an App Token](link) for details.

-## Implementation
+## Implement the authentication flow

-This section shows you how to supply and consume a token that gives rights to specific functionality to authenticated users using the source code provided by Agora.
+This section shows you how to supply and consume a token that gives rights to specific functionality for authenticated users using the source code provided by Agora.

 ### Deploy a token server